AhmetOcak/WorldCountries/README.md

 The app uses MVVM [Model-View-ViewModel] architecture to have a unidirectional flow of data, separation of concern, testability, and a lot more.

 ![mvvm](https://user-images.githubusercontent.com/73544434/197416569-d42a6bbe-126e-4776-9c8f-2791925f738c.png)

+## Country Data Source

+-> https://github.com/iancoleman/cia_world_factbook_api (I rearranged the json data file as there was information I didn't plan to use.)